Quantum Security: Strategies for a Post-Quantum World

 Wrapping Up

-I hope you've enjoyed this point of view on quantum security challenges and learned something new.
-This is an extremely technical concept, so I did not go very deep into much of the terminology because it is very academic at this point.
+I hope you've enjoyed this perspective on quantum security challenges and learned something new.
+Because this is an extremely technical concept, I did not go very deep into the terminology, which is very academic at this point.
 The references I mentioned above will let you dig deeper into any of these topics.

 This post isn't intended to be an exhaustive list of threats and best practices but a general point of view and orientation to help prep yourself and your company.
-This space is going to change so fast, so please let me know if I missed something.
+This space will change so fast, so please let me know if I missed something.